milicagolocorbin/exercism_track_javascript/README.md

-# Exercism Track Javascript - SOlUTIONS
+# Exercism Track Javascript - SOLUTIONS

+## Organization

+Problems are divided in two folders.
+First one is `src/learning_exercises` and second one is `src/practice_problems`.
+Inside them each exercise has separate folder with solution code file and test code file.

 ## Run Tests